National Assembly of Botswana: Processes and trends

 Since 1965, the BDP has won a majority of seats in the National Assembly in every election.
 Yet, even though the BDP has received consistent support (especially from rural constituencies), there is evidence that elections are growing more competitive over time.
-Over the course of the 2000’s, the number of competitive constituencies increased.
+Over the course of the 2000s, the number of competitive constituencies increased.
 Along with this, the BDP has been securing more of its seats through pluralities instead of majorities in recent elections.
 In 2014, for the first time in the nation’s history, opposition parties won a majority of the total votes.
 Then, during the 2019 elections, former President Ian Khama switched loyalty and endorsed the opposition party Umbrella for Democratic Change (UDC).
 Despite both of these notable events, however, the BDP has always maintained its majority of seats in the National Assembly.
 In the 2019 elections, the BDP won 29 seats and the UDC was well behind with only 13 seats.
 Three of the four remaining seats went to the Botswana Patriotic Front, while the other went to the Alliance for Progressives.

 Regarding voter participation, there were 900,000 voters who were registered for the 2019 elections.
 Additionally, the 2019 Afrobarometer survey showed that 63% of people - 64% of women and 62% of men - voted in the 2014 parliamentary elections.
 Previously, in 1999, concern over voter participation had been a prominent news story in the country.
 Before the 1999 elections, 60,000 potential voters were accidentally disqualified when voter rolls were completed too late.
 Festus Mogae, who was the President at the time, declared the nation’s first state of public emergency in order to call the National Assembly and pass a law allowing unintentionally disenfranchised people to vote.

 Previous National Assembly election results

-Note: In the pre-independence 1965 election, the Botswana Democratic Party was known as the Bechuanaland Democratic party and the Botswana People's Party was known as the Bechuanaland People's Party.
+Note: In the pre-independence 1965 election, the Botswana Democratic Party was known as the Bechuanaland Democratic Party and the Botswana People's Party was known as the Bechuanaland People's Party.
 The chart also does not include ex-officio and co-opted members.

-Public opinion

-With five peaceful presidential transitions, consistent multi-party rule, and a lack of military coup attempts, Botswana’s governing system is extremely stable.
-Despite this, however, the most recent Afrobarometer survey showed varied feedback from Batswana respondents about the National Assembly's performance.
-Though 34% of respondents agreed that Parliament acts well to reflect their opinions, 35% disagreed.
-More specifically, 57% of respondents stated that they disapproved of their own representative’s performance in Parliament.
-Meanwhile, regarding the respondents trust in the government, 24% did not trust Parliament at all and 28% only trusted Parliament a little.